ninjasort/react-reviews-app/README.md

-# react-review-modal
-Creating a Review Modal with React
+# Creating a Reviews App with React